franfrutos/handeling_visual_distraction/README.md

 The **scripts** folder is straightforward:

 - *analysis_script.R*: The script used in the **Result** for every experiment in the manuscript.
+- *plots.R*: In this script is the code for all the results figures presented in the manuscrtit.

 All the above .R files implicitly call `source(...)` to run *load_data.R* and *functions.R*.
-In the former, data are loaded and prepossessed; in the latter, helper functions are loaded into the workspace
+In the former, data are loaded and prepossessed; in the latter, helper functions are loaded into the workspace.